-The Materiel Fielding Plan (MFP) is as an acquisition program’s plan that details the steps, actions and responsibilities of the fielding and successful deployment of a fully manned, trained, and supported materiel system that meets all user objectives.
-The MFP also addresses any system or materiel being replaced and outlines how it will be transferred or retrograded.
+The Materiel Fielding Plan (MFP) is an acquisition program’s plan that details the steps, actions, and responsibilities of the fielding and successful deployment of a fully manned, trained, and supported material system that meets all user objectives.
+The MFP also addresses any system or material being replaced and outlines how it will be transferred or retrograded.
 Much of the data in the MFP originates in other source documents and program documents.
 These documents include:

 The following areas are important to fielding and should be included in the MFP:

 - Materiel Fielding Agreement (MFA): The MFA agreement is used to coordinated activities between the buyer and seller.

 - Memorandum of Notification (MON): The MON serves as the initial notification to the gaining command of the intent to field the new equipment.
 It outlines the processes to be followed, responsibilities, points of contact, and other general information.
 The MON is usually delivered/briefed to the gaining command approximately 2 years prior to fielding.

 - New Materiel Introductory Brief (NMIB): The NMIB is conducted for the gaining command anywhere from 180 to 90 days prior to fielding.
 The NMIB outlines system characteristics (particularly new or unique), schedule, responsibilities, and administrative instructions.
 The NMIB forms the basis for the gaining, supporting, and fielding commands to make detailed plans for the fielding process to include such items as manpower required, location, and accountability.